jay3sh/mepage/_posts/2009-09-19-crash-report-for-android-app.md

 layout: post
 title: "Crash report for Android App"
 ---
-"Crash report for Android App"
+Crash report for Android App
 ===
 To err is human and to crash is the software created by human (even if it is made for Android ;)